agardnerittemp/mclass/README.md

 1. apiTokens.read
 1. apiTokens.write

-You should now have 4 pieces of information:
+You should now have 5 pieces of information:

+1. A DT environment ID
 1. An oAuth client ID
 1. An oAuth client secret
 1. An account URN